28 Jul. 2015

 The AOSSG Chair, Mr Clement Chan; AOSSG member standard-setters: Ms Kris Peach, Chair of the Australian Accounting Standards Board (AASB) and Member of the New Zealand Accounting Standards Board (NZASB); Mr Jianqiao Lu, Director of the Accounting Regulatory Department, Ministry of Finance China (MOFC); and Mr Yukio Ono, Chairman of the Accounting Standards Board of Japan; and eight other members of the IASB's ASAF participated at the meeting.

 The ASAF discussed:

-- ASAF members' preliminary views on the IASB's Discussion Paper in relation to Rate-Regulated Activities;
+- members' views on the IASB's tentative decisions from its May 2015 meeting in relation to rate-regulated activities; and

 A detailed summary of this ASAF meeting will be published shortly on the IASB website.